christianbirchler-org/sdc-testing-competition/COMPETITION.md

 ## Goal
 The participants of the tool competition submit a test selector for simulation-based tests.
 Specifically, the participants implement the predefined interfaces provide by the tool competition platform.

+- *Time Budget*: A maximal amount of time is available to run the selected test cases.
+- *Fault Detection*: TODO
+- *Diversity*: TODO

 ## Competition Platform
 tbd